amchercashin/excel-vba-ngram/README.md

 ## excel-vba-ngram
 Excel VBA user defined functions for N-GRAM similarity text analysis.
 There are two types of functions base on two types of  similaryty metrics: fast and good.
-Download and open N-GRAMS.xlsm for discription and examples.
+**Download and open N-GRAMS.xlsm** for discription and examples.

+N-GRAMS.xlam - is identical to N-GRAMS.xlsm but ready for plug in as add-in.

 ## Good
 But slow.
 Builds vector space for each comparison.
 Builds vectros is this space for two compared string.
 Uses cosine similarity between vectors.